Make Christmas Shopping Easier

 Create a Shopping Plan – and How to Pay For It

-Start with a list of who you need to shop for.
-Then you can calculate how much you will spend on each person and how much will you need to allow for gifts total.
+Start with a list of the people for who you need to shop.
+Then you can calculate how much you will spend on each person and how much you will need to allow for gifts total.

 Take Advantage of Black Friday

 One of the most effective ways to save money on Christmas shopping is to take advantage of major sale days like Black Friday, which takes place the day after Thanksgiving.
 (Though some stores even begin sales at midnight on Thanksgiving or in the early morning hours of Black Friday.)

 To get your money's worth on Black Friday, you'll have to plan.
 Many of the best sales usually run out in the first couple of hours, so you need to formulate a plan and stick to it.
 Research strategies to employ, tactics to fight the crowds, and where to get the items you need.
 Coming up with a solid plan is essential to making all those hours spent waiting out in the cold worth it.